Kilkhampton is a small village in North Cornwall on the A39 (the Atlantic Highway) about five miles from Bude.

 The A39 passes through the heart of the village linking it to Bideford and Newquay.
-The village also accommodates Penstowe Holiday Park and Pentire, and there are many more places in the village or nearby to stay such as Forda Lodges or Sandymouth Holiday Park to name a few, and there are many attractions or places to visit within a short drive.
+The village also accommodates various holiday parks and there are many more places in the village or nearby to stay such as Forda Lodges or Sandymouth Holiday Park to name a few, with many attractions or places to visit within a short drive.

 Kilkhampton has a long colourful history and there are several burial grounds, dated to the Bronze age, located around the parish that suggest this area has been occupied for many centuries.
 The 1084 Doomsday record says Kilkhampton had 3 league of woods and some still survive in the valley at Stow.
 There are remains of a 12th Century motte and bailey style Norman castle.
 The castle site is under ownership of the National Trust and can be accessed via West Street leading out of the village and then by footpath.
 Our 12th century parish church dedicated to St James the Great, much rebuilt in the 15th century, is one of many churches dedicated to this saint on a pilgrims' route, which leads ultimately to Santiago (St James) de Compostela in northern Spain.
 There is now a Kilkhampton Common (http://www.westlandcs.co.uk/kilkhampton-common-2/), which covers an area of approximately 20 acres.
 The Common is situated in a steep-sided, south-facing valley and comprises grassland, woodland and river habitats.
 The land is dedicated to nature conservation with sheep and horse grazing to manage pasture areas.
 Public access through the Common has been established using a combination of way-marked rights of way and permissive footpaths.